 Chances are, you started hearing about “doorbuster” deals back in October.
 But studies have shown there isn’t a huge difference in markdowns between one-day promotions, such as Black Friday and Cyber Monday, and regular holiday sales.2 Instead of focusing on event-style sales, look for deals every day.

 Spend wisely by reviewing your account statements, paying your bills regularly and using online banking to easily monitor your accounts.
 If you purchase using a credit card, using a card that offers cash back or other rewards is another smart holiday budgeting tip.
 Since you’re going to spend the money anyway, you might as well get something—whether it’s retail discounts or travel deals—in return.
 We put together some tips on choosing a rewards credit card.

 Consider making gifts

 Homemade presents are great ways to save money while creating something memorable.
 These gifts might not work for everyone on your list, but they’re good options for some.
 Consider photos for grandparents or cookies for your kids’ teachers.

 Save up for expensive presents

 Putting money aside for big-ticket items can prevent you from depleting your accounts or going into debt during the holidays.
 We’ve put together some tips on saving for a large purchase, but one of the best savings tools to use is automatic transfers, which nearly all banks offer.
 This can help you save without thinking about it.
-If you’re a Bank of America customer, you can sign up for automatic transfers and decide how much money to move from your checking account to your savings account and how often.

 Try to avoid shopping sprees